hhandoko/robot-explorer/README.md

-`robot-explorer` is a .NET solution to the following programming challenge.
+`robot-explorer` is a .NET solution to the robotic explorer navigation programming challenge.

 ---
 ### CONTEXT: